Cancer Survivor & Highest-Scoring NBA Player in History

 The moderated lecture, “Becoming Kareem” will explore issues such as political activism in sports, race relations, and facing life’s struggles with positivity.
 He will also address the importance of STEM education in underserved communities, the driving force behind his Skyhook Foundation.
 The lecture will conclude with a book signing.

-- Registration for this event is highly recommended
+- Advance registration for this event is recommended

 - Books will be available for purchase

 About Kareem Abdul-Jabbar

 Kareem Abdul-Jabbar is the NBA’s all-time leading scorer and six-time NBA champion.
 He is also one of a handful of influential and respected black men in America who has a national platform as a regular contributing columnist for The Hollywood Reporter and The Guardian, where he shares his thoughts on some of the most socially relevant and politically controversial topics facing our nation today.
 After 50 years as an athlete, activist, and New York Times best-selling author, he offers his perspectives as a nationally recognized speaker who regularly appears on the lecture circuit.
 His political book, Writings on the Wall - Searching for a New Equality Beyond Black and White, was released in fall 2016 by Time Books and offers his personal perspectives on political issues facing America today.

 In 2015, his HBO Sports documentary, Kareem: Minority of One, debuted as HBO’s most watched and highest rated sports documentary of all time.